From BR Bullpen

 - Debut April 8, 2015

 Biographical Information

-Jung-ho Kang has been an infielder in the Korea Baseball Organization for nine years before making his major league debut in 2015.
+Jung-ho Kang was an infielder in the Korea Baseball Organization for nine years before making his major league debut in 2015.

 Kang debuted in 2006 with the Hyundai Unicorns, going 3 for 20 with a double.
 He was 2 for 15 in 2007.
 In 2008, he improved to .271/.334/.392 while becoming a starter; the team was now called the Woori Heroes.
 In 2009, the 22-year-old really broke out, batting .286/.349/.508 with 33 doubles, 81 RBI and 23 homers for the now-Seoul Heroes.
 He tied Sung-heon Hong for the KBO lead in two-baggers, tied for 11th in homers and tied for 12th in RBI.
 Despite that kind of production by a shortstop, he failed to be named the league's top player at the position; the honor went instead to Si-hyun Son.
 Kang was named to South Korea's roster for the 2010 Asian Games and hit a two-run homer in the Gold Medal game win over the Taiwan national team.